High Holidays

 What security will be in place?

 As you approach the building from the parking lot to the Main Lobby entrance, you will see security personnel on site.
 When you get to the entrance at the Main Lobby, you should have your ticket out and ready to show.
+If you would like to sign up to assist ushering/greeting and monitoring doors for security, please sign up here or call Rochelle Goldberg in the office.

 Where can I park?